rmarscher/react-docs/source/cache-updates.md

 })(Feed);
 ```

 We have two components here: `FeedWithData` and `Feed`.
 The `FeedWithData` implementation produces the `props` to be passed to the `Feed` component which serves as the presentation layer, i.e. it produces the UI.
-Specifically, we're mapping the `fetchMore` prop to the following:
+Specifically, we're mapping the `loadNextPage` prop to the following:

 ```
 return fetchMore({